LaikaStudios/shotgrid-rs/README.md

 ```

 From there, you can use that `Session` to invoke the various query
-methods, either to use Shotgun's rich filter API to find
+methods, either to use ShotGrid's rich filter API to find
 records, or to create/update records.

 For operations where the schema of the response is *flexible* (based on the